Mintopoly/mintopolyAirdrop/README.md

 This repo records the airdrop results for the Mintopoly!
 Money awards.
 Each week, the top X finishers recieve an airdrop of our ERC-20 token (Mintopoly!
 Money) based on their net worth and finish position.
 The distribution formula works like this...

-1. Tally net worth of combined 250 players
+1. Tally net worth of combined top n (typically 250) players
 2. Loop through each player, in order of rank.
 For each:
 	1. Divide their net worth by total net worth
 	2. Multiply this by the airdrop size to get their payout amount